Civil and Environmental Engineering, M.Eng. (Ithaca)

 Application Requirements and Deadlines

-Fall, Dec.
-10 (for students considering funding); Jan.
-5 (for students not considering funding); Spring, Oct.
+Fall, Jan.
+5 Spring, Oct.
 15. There is no spring admission to the Structural Engineering concentration.
 M.Eng. applicants interested in Structural Engineering should apply for fall admission or consider selecting a different concentration

 Applicants must submit scores for the GRE general test.
 Applicants must have minimum iBT Tips TOEFL scores of 20 in Writing;15 in Listening; 20 in Reading; and 22 in Speaking.
 Additional information is available on request from the graduate field office.